-The course's learning outcomes are assessed through the individual essay, participation at the seminars, written submissions as well as participation in the oral main proceedings of the moot court.
+The course's learning outcomes are assessed through the individual essay, written submissions, participation in the oral main proceedings of the moot court, as well as the final exam.
 In order to pass the course, students must pass all course components.
-The final grade in the course is weighted as follows: 40% from the individual essay, 30% from the participation at the seminars, 20% from the written submissions and 10% from of the moot court.
+The final grade in the course is weighted as follows: 30% from the individual essay, 20% from the written submissions, 10% from of the moot court and 40% from the final exam.
 More details about how grades are weighted are also given in the course description.
+If a written assignment or essay is handed in after the given deadline, points will be deducted.